 Although it would be great to be able to train outdoors on your bike all year round, living in England makes this difficult.
-During the winter dark nights / cold weather make it safer to train indoors.
 Some session are also easier to do on a turbo trainer or spin bike, where you don't need to worry about cars, traffic lights, pot-holes, roundabouts..........!
 We use interval training based on perceived effort (how hard it feels), heart rate, cadence (how fast you are turning the pedals), resistance/gear ratios or power to create a wide variety of sessions so there's no chance of getting bored.
 Training in the company of others also makes it easier to motivate yourself to work hard.
 Having a coach around to observe during the session means that any obvious issues with bike set-up and cycling position, pedaling technique or choice of cadence can be quickly and easily identified.
-Like all our club training the sessions will be structured arounf our Annual Training Plan to make sure you are ready for race season.
+Like all our club training the sessions will be structured around our Annual Training Plan to make sure you are ready for race season.

 What's a turbo trainer?
 It's a special stand onto which you can put your bike which hold's it steady and provides resistance so you can ride indoors.
 As you can ride on your own bike then it's more specific than using a spin bike or an exercise bike in the gym.

 Do I need to bring a turbo trainer and my bike to the training sessions?
 If you are planning on attending our indoor cycling session on a tuesday evening at Moss Side Leisure Centre then yes you will need to bring your own turbo trainer and bike.
 However there are spin bike and Watt Bike available at our sessions at Stretford Leisure Centre on a Monday morning and Friday evening.